zammad/zammad-documentation/install/update.rst

 .. code-block:: sh

-   $ zammad run rake searchindex:rebuild
+   $ zammad run rake zammad:searchindex:rebuild

+.. hint:: **🤓 Zammad 5.2 comes with changes**

+   As of Zammad 5.2 the reindex command has changed!
+   You will still be able to use the old method until Zammad 6, however, will receive a deprecation warning.

 .. warning::